 SCA President, Mandisa Maya, told the commission of her “struggles” to free Mokgohloa to act at the Appeal Court since her boss in Limpopo, Judge President Ephraim Makgoba, found her so indispensable.

 Maya described Mokgohloa as a “sensible, diligent and studious judge”.

 While the Advocates for Transformation (AFT) in KwaZulu-Natal — where she had worked at the high court for a period — had supported her appointment, the National Association of Democratic Lawyers (Nadel) had made submissions to the commission that she required more time at the high court to formulate her judgments and improve her writing skills.

 Mokgohloa said other law bodies had analysed her judgments and had not “found anything negative about them… I have acted at the SCA and I am ready,” she said.

 She was duly nominated to one of the vacancies at the court.

 Judge Clive Plasket

 The Eastern Cape High Court judge had previously been on the receiving end of the Judicial Service Commission’s (JSC) foulest moods when he last sat in the interviewee hot-seat in 2013 (see profile).

-This interview was much smoother, and he was duly recommended for appointment after admitting that he may have erred in his argument regarding transformation in the last interview round when he had combined a legitimate perspective on the role transformative and progressive judgements play in weighing one’s transformation credentials (as opposed to mere box-ticking along race and gender lines) with an apparent inability to admit his own white male privilege.
+This interview was much smoother, and he was duly recommended for appointment after admitting that he may have erred in his argument regarding transformation in his previous interview when he had combined a legitimate perspective on the role transformative and progressive judgements play in weighing one’s transformation credentials (as opposed to mere box-ticking along race and gender lines) with an apparent inability to admit his own white male privilege.